 Historical Background

-It is no exaggeration to say that set theory as the foundation of mathematics began with Cantor in the 19th century.
-Cantor’s naive set theory can be summarized by the following philosophy:
+It would be no exaggeration to say that set theory, as the foundation of mathematics, originated with Cantor in the 19th century.
+Cantor’s naive set theory rests on the following principle:

-However, mathematicians discovered that this approach leads to various contradictions.
+However, mathematicians soon discovered that this approach leads to various contradictions.

-To prevent such paradoxes, sets must be defined rigorously rather than simply as “collections of elements.”
-The framework for this is axiomatic set theory.
+To avoid such paradoxes, sets must be defined rigorously rather than merely as “collections of elements.”
+The framework that accomplishes this is axiomatic set theory.

-The posts in the Set Theory category are not intended to introduce axiomatic set theory per se, but as a starting topic, it seems appropriate to briefly introduce the ZFC axiom system, which is the most widely used.
+The posts in the Set Theory category are not intended as an introduction to axiomatic set theory per se; however, as a starting point, it seems fitting to provide a brief overview of the ZFC axiom system, which is the most widely adopted framework.

 ZFC Axioms

-If sets did not exist at all, then any statement we make about sets would be true.
-This is because the logical formula $P\implies Q$ is always true when $P$ is false, regardless of the truth value of $Q$.
-Therefore, our first axiom states that at least one set exists.
+If no sets existed at all, then any statement about sets would be vacuously true.
+This follows from the fact that the logical formula \(P\implies Q\) is always true when \(P\) is false, regardless of the truth value of \(Q\).
+Our first axiom therefore asserts that at least one set exists.

 The Axiom of Existence.
 There exists a set with no elements.

-To call this “set with no elements” the empty set, we must first show it is unique.
-The following axiom justifies this.
+To refer to this “set with no elements” as the empty set, we must first establish its uniqueness.
+The following axiom provides the justification.

 Proposition 2 There exists at most one set with no elements.